Die Jagd nach dem Stiefel

 Die Jagd nach dem Stiefel is an East German film.
 It was released in 1962.

 Plot

-A fight broke out between KPD and SA men during the 1932 Reichstag election.
-On the same day in the evening one of those involved, the KPD man Ernst "Juhle" Schiemann, is found dead.
-When the police find a manslayer with his comrade Büttner, they accuse him of murder.
+A fight breaks out between KPD (communist) and SA (nazi) men during the 1932 Reichstag election.
+KPD man Ernst "Juhle" Schiemann is found dead a few hours later.
+When the police find a cosh/blackjack on his comrade Büttner, they accuse him of murder.
 Because his son Jack doesn't believe that his father is a murderer, he and his friends, who call themselves Redties, go in search of the real culprit.
 They use the impression of the sole of a boot, which can only come from the murderer.
-The sniffer dogs and Fritz, the son of a police inspector, try to hinder the already tedious and time-consuming search by any means necessary.
-Ultimately, however, the red-necks are successful and the actual murderer, who had taken his boot to the shoemaker, can be convicted of the crime.
+Although their efforts are hampered by a rival gang, the Redties are ultimately successful and the actual killer is identified.
 SA man Müller and his companion Bullrich are handed over to the police; Büttner is acquitted.